-At any time during the formal complaint process, and with both the complainant's and the respondent's written permission, an informal resolution may be pursued.
+At any time during the formal complaint process, and with both the Complainant's and the Respondent's written permission, an informal resolution may be pursued.
 Informal resolutions are only available if the individuals involved agree to participate and if the Title IX Coordinator agrees that it provides a reasonable outcome for the situation and there are no additional safety concerns.
 With an informal resolution, the Title IX Coordinator or Student Life Office will work with the appropriate parties to resolve the situation by reaching an agreement.
 Informal resolutions may include discussions, mutually agreed upon plans of action, mediation, or other options as agreed upon by the parties and Title IX Coordinator.
-An individual who initially agrees to participate in informal resolution may insist upon a formal investigation at any time before the informal resolution is complete.
-However, once an informal resolution is reached, it is final unless the terms of the informal resolution state otherwise.
-An informal resolution may not be used in a situation in which the respondent is an employee and the complainant is a student.
+An individual who initially agrees to participate in informal resolution may instead request a formal investigation at any time before the informal resolution is complete.
+However, once an informal resolution may not be used in a situation in which the Respondent is an employee and the Complainant is a student.